Designing a Smarter Exception Resolution System

 refine

-Analysts navigate non-linearly
+Analysts work non-linearly

 💡